 What I would take if …

 I am not a doctor.
 This does not prohibit me from writing what I would take myself, if I felt weak, inflamed, or discomfort in certain parts of my body.
 I am selling nothing listed here, and nothing works for everybody.
 A low dose for one person may be a high dose for another person.
-These things are safe and effective for me, with caution, but they may not be for you.
+These things are safe and effective for me, with caution, but they may not be safe for you.
+Buyer beware.

 Some of them may reduce or enhance the effects of prescription pharmaceuticals.

 See a physician, before you take anything to prevent, treat, or cure any illness.